How does lead get into drinking water?

 If I have a lead service line, will you replace it?

-Yes, we will replace our portion of a lead service line, which is located between the water main and the water meter, if we discover it during the course of field work or at a customer's request.
+We will replace our portion of a lead service line, which is located between the water main and the water meter, if we discover it during the course of field work or at a customer's request.

 We do not replace the customers' portion of the service line, which is located between the water meter and the home, as this is part of a customer's private plumbing system.
-Customers are responsible for replacing this section of their service line.

 How can I reduce my risk of lead exposure if I think I have lead plumbing?